ChoomCore69/ChoomCore-Tweaks/README.md

 ## ✨ About ChoomCore Tweaks

-ChoomCore Tweaks is a highly specialized collection of PowerShell scripts designed to give you **total control** over your Windows installation.
+ChoomCore Tweaks is a highly specialized collection of PowerShell scripts, now featuring a **Graphical User Interface (GUI)**.
 The project focuses on three core pillars: **extreme performance optimization**, **data privacy**, and **aggressive bloatware removal**.

 ---

 > [!WARNING]
 > **USE AT YOUR OWN RISK**
 >
-> This script performs deep modifications to the Windows Registry, services, and scheduled tasks.
+> This program performs deep modifications to the Windows Registry, services, and scheduled tasks.
 >
 > * **It is NOT recommended for use on Notebooks/Laptops.** The aggressive nature of the tweaks **may disable essential services** like power management, Wi-Fi, Touchpad, and other specialized hardware drivers.
 Only use this on Desktop PCs.
 > * **Recommendation:** Always create a **System Restore Point** before running any system-modifying script.